Organization of the Chinese Communist Party: Communist Youth League

 The Communist Youth League (CYL) is the CCP's youth wing, and the largest mass organization for youth in China.
-According to the CCP's constitution the CYL is a "mass organization of advanced young people under the leadership of the Communist Party of China; it is a school where a large number of young people learn about socialism with Chinese characteristics and about communism through practice; it is the Party's assistant and reserve force."
 To join, an applicant has to be between the ages of 14 and 28.
 It controls and supervises Young Pioneers, a youth organization for children below the age of 14.
 The organizational structure of CYL is an exact copy of the CCP's; the highest body is the National Congress, followed by the Central Committee, Politburo and the Politburo Standing Committee.
 However, the Central Committee (and all central organs) of the CYL work under the guidance of the CCP central leadership.
 Therefore, in a peculiar situation, CYL bodies are both responsible to higher bodies within CYL and the CCP, a distinct organization.
-As of the 17th National Congress (held in 2013), CYL has 89 million members.
+By the end of 2024, the CYL has 75.318 million members.